-The gorgeous fall colors of October in the Charlotte, North Carolina, area provide a spectacular backdrop for a handful of interesting festivals and events that include balloons, Chinese lanterns, bloody marys, delicious chili, historic houses, and Charlotte's own take on the Renaissance.
-So check them out and take your pick for some seasonal fun in the Charlotte area in October 2017.
+The gorgeous fall colors of October in the Charlotte, North Carolina, area provide a spectacular backdrop for a collection of interesting festivals and events that include hot air balloons, homemade boats, historic houses, and Charlotte's own take on the Renaissance.
+So check them out and take your pick for some fall fun in the Charlotte area in October.

-The annual Renaissance Festival holds court on Saturdays and Sundays from Sept.
-30 to Nov.
-19. 2017, which means every weekend in October.
-It's held in Huntersville, North Carolina, about 15 miles from Charlotte.
-The festival re-creates a 16th-century European festival and includes entertainment, arts and crafts, and tons of tasty food.
-You'll see jousting tournaments, falconry, and 500 characters in costumes of the period.
-If that's not enough, music and comedy shows strive to entertain you on 12 stages on the festival grounds.
-It's an eat, drink, and be merry kind of event.
+The annual Carolina Renaissance Festival holds court on weekends in the fall, in Huntersville, North Carolina, about 15 miles from Charlotte.
+The festival recreates a 16th-century European village celebration and includes entertainment, arts and crafts, and tons of tasty food (smoked turkey legs, anyone?).
+You'll see live jousting tournaments, falconry, and 500 characters in costumes of the period.
+If that's not enough, music and comedy shows entertain visitors on 12 stages throughout the festival grounds.
+So dress up and spend the day—it's an eat, drink, and be merry kind of event.

-Take a ride to Statesville, North Carolina, 41 miles from Charlotte, for the Carolina Balloon Fest, taking place from Oct.
-20 through 22, 2017.
-You'll be on hand to watch the glorious sight of 50 hot-air balloons launching high into the blue October sky, rising over beautiful fall foliage.
-Besides the launch, there will be flyovers, a balloon glow on Saturday, Oct.
-21, a wine and beer garden, and an artisan market.
-So it's a full day of fall fun.
+Take a ride to Statesville, North Carolina, 41 miles from Charlotte, for the Carolina Balloon Fest.
+Be on hand to watch the glorious early-morning sight of 50 hot-air balloons launching high into the blue October sky, rising over beautiful fall foliage.